What You Need to Know About Testing CBD Products

 Of these compounds, non-psychoactive CBD is the primary therapeutic cannabinoid of interest.
 Under the current federal Controlled Substance Act, CBD from industrial hemp containing less than 0.3% THC (dry weight) is no longer classified as a Schedule 1 (i.e., high potential for abuse, illegal) controlled substance and is legal.
 This also includes derivatives, extracts, cannabinoids, isomers, acids, salts and salts of isomers of industrial hemp.
 (Marijuana is still considered illegal under federal law.)

 Food, drug and personal care products containing CBD are still subject to FDA regulation.
 Presently, three FDA-approved drug products containing pure or synthetic cannabinoids exist on the market.
-Use of cannabinoids in dietary supplements, as food additives or in new drug products is subject to regulatory evaluation and approval following appropriate testing.
+The use of cannabinoids in dietary supplements, as food additives or in new drug products is subject to regulatory evaluation and approval following appropriate testing.
 As such, claims made for products that contain cannabinoids may influence how the product is viewed by regulatory agencies like the FDA.